iamankanghosh/Complete-Login-System/README.md

 - GOOGLE_CLIENT_SECRET = Google api Client Secret we need this for authenticate with google function

-- GMAIL_USER = From which gmail you wan to send mail -GMAIL_PASSWORD = this email "APP Password" for creating APP Password you go to manage your account -> security -                    > Search "APP password" -> create new -> then you get a 16 digit password
+- GMAIL_USER = From which gmail you wan to send mail
+- GMAIL_PASSWORD = this email "APP Password" for creating APP Password you go to manage your account > security                     > Search "APP password" > create new > then you get a 16 digit password

 # Start the application: